The List for Herr Azmus

 Oncle Boob’s Fest Hopping Strategy

-He had meticulously drawn out our route the night before on a map he’d attained of all the fests in the area.
-He’d rated each and every one in case we weren’t able to attain his ultimate goal of visiting them all.
-The prize, which he held a record number of times, was bragging rights at happy hour.
+He had meticulously drawn out their route on a map of all the local fests that he’d gone to great pains to acquire.
+Then he’d rated each and every one in case they weren’t able to attain his ultimate goal of visiting them all.
+The prize being bragging rights at the officers club.
+A great honor indeed and one which had been his, on many occasions.
 On his map, the Must Visit fests were circled in red while the Nice to Visits were circled in blue.
 Each fest was also given a priority level of one through five.

 Excerpt: In Honor of Those Boys